AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_flutter.md

 ### Set the push notifications of an app

-You can call `setSilentModeForAll` to set the push notifications at the app level and set the push notification mode and DND mode by specifying the `ChatSilentModeParam` field, as shown in the following code sample:
+You can call `setSilentModeForAll` to set the push notifications at the app level, and specify the `ChatSilentModeParam` field to set the push notification mode and DND mode, as shown in the following code sample:

 ```dart
 try {